yann510/vention-front-end-test/README.md

 ## Rules
 - No frameworks.
 Vanilla JS and CSS/SCSS only (no Bootstrap).
-- The display for the cards should be responsive.
+- The layout for the cards should be responsive.
 - Provide access to your code, e.g. link to a GitHub repo.
 - **Important**: The cards must be generated dynamically, i.e. data is stored in JS, not just a static list of HTML elements.
 - That’s it!